 From insurance group 15

 Used electric cars can often be more expensive than petrol or diesel alternatives primarily due to their relative rarity and higher cost when new.
-However, there are plenty of great used electric cars for new drivers to consider that don’t cost a fortune to insure, one of which is the Renault ZOE.
+However, there are plenty of great used electric cars for new drivers to consider that don’t cost a fortune to insure, one of which is the Renault Zoe.

-As one of the first dedicated mass-market EVs available, the ZOE has proved popular over the years, particularly amongst urban drivers.
+As one of the first dedicated mass-market EVs available, the Zoe has proved popular over the years, particularly amongst urban drivers.
 With an all-electric range of up to 239 miles (depending on the model variant), it makes light work of the daily commute and is fairly comfortable on longer stints too.

-The cheapest used ZOE models to insure will come in the Expression trim (insurance group 15), offering useful tech such as cruise control and a Bluetooth voice control system, but there are various models to consider that won’t cost much more to insure.
+The cheapest used Zoe models to insure will come in the Expression trim (insurance group 15), offering useful tech such as cruise control and a Bluetooth voice control system, but there are various models to consider that won’t cost much more to insure.

 Best Features